Taraxa-project/explorer/README.md

 ### Using the faucet to generate transactions

-You can paste the address from MetaMask or Brave into the faucet and receive tokens every few seconds
+You can paste the address from MetaMask or Brave into the faucet page of the Explorer and receive tokens every few seconds

 ### Configure Remix IDE